 Non-Prima Facie Speed Limits

-When the prima facie limit is considered too high on a county road, the State Police, in conjunction with the road commission and local township board, conduct a speed study to determine the "reasonable and proper" speed for the road.
+When the prima facie limit is considered too high on a county road, the State Police, in conjunction with the Road Department and local township board, conduct a speed study to determine the "reasonable and proper" speed for the road.

 Road agencies around the country have established standardized methods for conducting speed studies.
-These methods include:
+In Michigan, these methods include:

 In most cases, speed limits are based on the speed that the majority of the existing traffic is traveling.
 This is called the "85th percentile rule."
 This rule, which is used nationwide, dictates that whatever speed 85 percent of the traffic is traveling is the appropriate speed for the location under study.

-The theory is that most drivers are responsible and will accurately judge on their own the proper speed for the conditions of the road.
+Experience has shown that most drivers are responsible and will accurately judge on their own the proper speed for the conditions of the road, taking into account such things as density of homes, pedestrians, bikes, etc.

 Drivers slow down where there are curves and hills and/or other factors that might affect vehicle control or sight distance, and will go faster where the road is straight and level with no sight obstructions.